reevee-codes/reevee-codes/README.md

 ---

-#### How I work
+###### How I work

--   Fast onboarding
--   Clear communication
--   Clean, maintainable architecture with technical documentation and knowledge transfer
+My values are fast onboarding, clear communication nd maintainable architecture with technical documentation and knowledge transfer.
--   Outcome-driven execution
--   Long-term scalability focus
+I propose metrics and KPI to measure my work.
+Outcome-driven execution.
+Long-term scalability focus.
 Technically demanding challenge?
 Let's do it together.

 ---